 The geologic eras are subdivided into smaller time units called periods.
 The periods are also based upon changes from older to younger types of fossil assemblages.
 In the Paleozoic, for example, the Cambrian, Ordovician, and Silurian Periods can be distinguished by different forms of trilobites.
 In the Mesozoic, different forms of dinosaurs distinguish the Triassic, Jurassic and Cretaceous Periods.

-Numbers for millions of years before present are derived from the absolute geologic time scale, which is based on radioactive decay rates of naturally-occurring isotopes of certain elements.
+Numbers for millions of years before present are derived from the absolute geologic time scale, which is based on radioactive decay rates of naturally-occurring isotopes of certain elements, this is called radiometric age dating.
 These isotopes for the most part occur in igneous rocks that do not contain fossils.
-Calibration of the two time scales is an ongoing and rather involved procedure in geology, and absolute ages assigned to the eras and periods continue to be revised as more isotopic data accumulate.
+Calibration of the two time scales is an ongoing and rather involved procedure in geology, and absolute ages assigned to the eras and periods continue to be revised as more isotopic data accumulates.